chanshiyucx/blog/article/008-web-knowledge-base.md

 In modern JavaScript, `const` is preferred by default, use `let` when reassignment is needed, and `var` is largely obsolete.

+### null, undefined

+> What's the difference between `null` and `undefined` in JavaScript?

+Both represent absence of value, but they differ in meaning and usage.

+`undefined` is JavaScript's default state for uninitialized variables, function arguments not passed, or functions that implicitly return nothing. `null` is an intentional assignment representing 'no value' or 'empty'.
+You explicitly set something to `null` to indicate it's empty.

+In terms of type, `typeof undefined` returns `'undefined'`, while `typeof null` returns `'object'`, which is actually a legacy bug in JavaScript.

+In practice, use `undefined` to check if something hasn't been initialized, and use `null` when you want to explicitly clear or reset a value.

 ### `==` vs `===`

 > What's the difference between `==` and `===` in JavaScript?